 Click on this link to see full table of contents.

 Who am I?

 My name is Alex.
-I'm an iOS and Rails consultant and architect.
+I'm an iOS consultant and architect.
 I've built more than 20 iOS apps from scratch and worked on 4+ years old legacy codebases.
 I've gained a lot of experience interviewing developers for Silicon Valley startups and consultancies and would love to share that knowledge.